 The G2 Pulley is the main type of pulley used in the robotic arm, it allows the system's G2 belts to spin around an axis with extreeme precision using the engraved teeth.
 G2 belts and pulleys are commonly used in the producing of machines such as CNCs and 3D printers.
-They allow the movement of two or more diffrent pulleys in the same direction and are reinforced with stainless steel cables to prevent expanding of the belt under pressure and this minimising output inconsistancies.
+They allow the movement of two or more diffrent pulleys in the same direction and are reinforced with stainless steel cables to prevent expanding of the belt under pressure and thus minimising output inconsistancies.
 The setup used in the 3D model below is not used throughout the design and only the actual pulley is used.
 At times the pulley is also modified to act as a bearing to position the belts in the correct location within the Robotic Arm Frame as seen in the models below.

 |Pitch Length||152 teeth per ft.
 (500 teeth per meter)|